 Trivia: PCSK9 stands for proprotein convertase subtilisin kexin 9.
 Don't even try to pronounce it.
 Now you know why they call it PCSK9 🙂

-Repatha and other PCSK9 inhibitors are injected with a small needle and are more powerful than statins drugs.
+Repatha and other PCSK9 inhibitors are injected with a small needle and are more powerful than statin drugs.
 They can be used in place of or in addition to statins.
 One big downside of PCSK9 inhibitors is that they are much more expensive than statin drugs.
-When I checked GoodRX.com, I saw Repatha selling for over $1200 for a month supply!
-That's because the drugs are new.
+When I checked GoodRX.com, I saw Repatha selling for over $1200 for a month's supply!
+That's probably because the drugs are new.
 As time goes by and generics become available, the cost will probably drop.

 What Causes The Muscle Pain?